MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ![Data migration](media/data-migration-tables-fields.png "data migration")

-1. Create a target extension for containing the base table object.
+1. Create an extension for the base table object.
-2. Copy the table object code from the original extension to the target.
+2. Copy the table object code from the original extension to the new extension.
 3. In the original table object, delete he fields that I wanted in the table extension.
 3. Noted the appId of the new extensions
 4. Compiled the first version of this extension.